 • The relationship between the Royal Court and Jerwood has been upheld and continues through the Jerwood New Playwrights programme which...

-The relationship between the Royal Court and Jerwood has been upheld and continues through the Jerwood New Playwrights programme which was introduced in 1994 by Stephen Daldry (Artistic Director, Royal Court 1992-1998) and celebrated its 25th Anniversary in 2019.
-Initially supported by Jerwood Foundation, it has been funded by Jerwood Arts since 1999 and remains rooted in the Royal Court’s desire to create a more sustainable culture and stage for new writers.
+The relationship between the Royal Court and Jerwood has been upheld and continues through the Jerwood New Playwrights programme which was introduced in 1994 by Stephen Daldry (Artistic Director, Royal Court 1992-1998) and now spans almost three decades.
+The programme remains rooted in the Royal Court’s desire to create a more sustainable culture and stage for new writers.
+Since its inception there have been close to 80 Jerwood New Playwrights, a list that includes cultivating and launching some of the most influential writers of the current era: Sarah Kane, Ayub, Mike Bartlett, Alice Birch, Mark Ravenhill, Tife Kusoro and Jasmine Lee-Jones.

-Jerwood New Playwright, Polly Stenham's That Face at Royal Court Theatre, 2007.
+Image Credit Jerwood New Playwright, Polly Stenham's That Face at Royal Court Theatre, 2007.
 Directed by Jeremy Herrin and performed by Lindsay Duncan and Matt Smith.
-Photo: John Haynes
+Photo credit: John Haynes

 • Jasmine Lee-Jones's debut play is dazzlingly original, searingly articulate and savagely funny….
 It's thrillingly angry and ambitious and fantastically fresh.
 In short, it slays.